Solitons in Quasiperiodic Lattices with Fractional Diffraction: Stationary states

 \subsection{Numerical solutions}

 To find stationary solutions numerically, we used a dissipative version of FNLSE (\ref{eq:GPE}), including an artificial damping parameter $0<\gamma \ll 1$:

-We use the damped version of GPE to find stationary states rather than to describe some physical dissipative process \cite{DGPE}.
-Thus, simulating Eq. (\ref{eq:dampedGPE}) with the VA-predicted initial condition, it is possible to achieve a numerically accurate stationary state corresponding to chemical potential $ \mu $.
-Although the norm of the wave function and energy are not conserved in the course of the evolution governed by Eq. (\ref{eq:dampedGPE}), the wave function eventually converges to a stationary state corresponding to chemical potential $\mu $.
+We use the damped version of GPE {(DGPE)} to find stationary states rather than to describe some physical dissipative process \cite{DGPE}. {For our simulations we used reasonably small value, $\gamma=0.05$, which gives fast convergence to the stationary state.} Thus, simulating Eq. (\ref{eq:dampedGPE}) with the VA-predicted initial condition, it is possible to achieve a numerically accurate stationary state corresponding to chemical potential $\mu $. {Values of the chemical potential are obtained from preliminary variational estimates to ensure that the numerical method converges to a physically meaningful stationary state, since choosing an arbitrary $\mu$ could lead to convergence towards a state that does not correspond to the minimum of the energy functional}.
+Although the norm of the wave function and energy are not conserved in the course of the evolution governed by Eq. (\ref{eq:dampedGPE}), the wave function eventually converges to a stationary state corresponding to the chemical potential $\mu $.
 The simulations pulled up when the integral residual, defined as

-attained its minimum at some point in time, $t$ $=$ $t_{0}$.
-Having obtained the stationary state, we renormalized the wave function and the coupling constant as follows:
+attained its minimum at some point in time, $t$ $=$ $t_{0}$. {A small residual indicates that the numerical solution satisfies the stationary equation \eqref{psi} with good accuracy, meaning that the wave function, obtained via DGPE, closely approximates a true stationary state.
+The combined approach of VA and DGPE guarantees that the final state obtained through our numerical simulations corresponds to an energy-minimizing configuration.} Having obtained the stationary state, we renormalized the wave function and the coupling constant as follows:

 where $\widetilde{N}$ is the norm of the wave function at $t=t_{0}$, to restore the adopted normalization, $N=1$.